-For Immediate Release November 17, 2023
+For Immediate Release April 08, 2024

-Chronic Wasting Disease Detected in Cherokee County Deer Breeding Facility
+Chronic Wasting Disease Detected in Real County Deer Breeding Facility

-AUSTIN, TX - Texas Parks and Wildlife Department (TPWD) and Texas Animal Health Commission (TAHC) received confirmation of a case of chronic wasting disease (CWD) in Cherokee County, marking the first detection in a deer breeding facility in the county.
+AUSTIN, TX - Texas Parks and Wildlife Department (TPWD) and Texas Animal Health Commission (TAHC) received confirmation of two cases of Chronic Wasting Disease (CWD) in a Real County deer breeding facility, marking the first detections in the county.

-A four-year-old buck tested positive using postmortem testing conducted to meet annual CWD surveillance requirements for the facility.

-Texas A&M Veterinary Medical Diagnostic Laboratory initially analyzed the samples, and the National Veterinary Services Laboratory in Iowa confirmed the CWD detection.
+A 10-year-old and a 6.5-year-old female white-tailed deer tested positive through postmortem testing conducted to meet CWD surveillance requirements for the facility.
+Texas A&M Veterinary Medical Diagnostic Laboratory (TVMDL) initially analyzed the samples, and the National Veterinary Services Laboratory in Iowa confirmed the CWD detections.

-CWD has an incubation period that can span years, so the first indication of the disease in a herd is often found through surveillance testing rather than observed clinical signs.
+CWD has an incubation period that can span years, so the first indication of the disease in a herd is often found through surveillance (routine) testing rather than observed clinical signs.
 Early detection and proactive monitoring improve the state's response time to the detection of CWD and can greatly reduce the risk of further disease spread.
+All deer breeders are required to report mortalities within seven days of detection and submit CWD test samples within seven days of collection.
+TAHC and TPWD continue to stress the importance of following all rules pertaining to appropriate sample submission for deer breeding facilities.